 |---|---|---|---|

-| Sensitive data exposure | Never enters pipeline | Fetched into memory, then filtered | Minimized by pre-filter, eliminated by post-filter |
+| Sensitive data exposure | Never enters the pipeline | Fetched into memory, then filtered | Minimized by pre-filter, eliminated by post-filter |

-| Retrieval quality | May miss semantically relevant chunks due to narrow filter | Best semantic results, then pruned | Strong — broad pre-filter preserves relevance |
+| Retrieval quality | Misses semantically relevant chunks when filters narrow too hard | Best semantic results, then pruned | Strong — broad pre-filter preserves relevance |

-| Performance | Fast — database handles filtering | Slower — extra auth service call per chunk | Moderate — balanced between both |
+| Performance | Fast — the database does the filtering | Slower — extra auth service call per chunk | Moderate — balanced between both |

-| Permission model complexity | Simple metadata tags (role, department, classification) | Supports ReBAC, ABAC, and complex policies | Any model supported |
+| Permission model complexity | Simple metadata tags: role, department, classification | Supports ReBAC, ABAC, complex policies | Any model supported |

-| Implementation effort | Low — metadata at ingestion + query filters | Medium — requires dedicated auth service integration | Higher — requires both systems coordinated |
+| Implementation effort | Low — metadata at ingestion, filters at query | Medium — requires a dedicated auth service integration | Higher — both systems coordinated |

-| Best for | High-volume, simple permission models | Complex enterprise hierarchies | Most production systems |
+| Best for | High-volume, simple permission models | Complex enterprise hierarchies | Production |

 Most agent architectures have a gap here.
-The user authenticates at the application layer, but by the time the request reaches the vector database, it's running under a service account with broad access.
+The user authenticates at the application layer, but by the time the request reaches the vector database, it is running under a service account with broad access.
 The permission check happens — if it happens — at the application layer after retrieval, not at the data layer during retrieval.

-rag-pipeline/permission-context.tsinterface PermissionContext {
+interface PermissionContext {

 userId: string;